FreeNIX-Security-Labs/memcleaner/README.md

 Description: This tool cleans RAM from pagecache, dentries and unused inodes.
 This tool runs from version 2.6.16 on the Linux kernel, drop_caches does not exist in earlier versions of that kernel.

-This is the means of drop_caches's values
+This is the means of drop_caches's values:

 1: it cleans pagecache